Jats: History

 As the Mughal empire faltered, there were a series of rural rebellions in North India.
-Although these had sometimes been characterized as "peasant rebellions", others, such as Muzaffar Alam, have pointed out that small local landholders, or zemindars, often led these uprisings.
+Although these had sometimes been characterised as "peasant rebellions", others, such as Muzaffar Alam, have pointed out that small local landholders, or zemindars, often led these uprisings.
 The Sikh and Jat rebellions were led by such small local zemindars, who had close association and family connections with each other and with the peasants under them, and who were often armed.

 These communities of rising peasant-warriors were not well-established Indian castes, but rather quite new, without fixed status categories, and with the ability to absorb older peasant castes, sundry warlords, and nomadic groups on the fringes of settled agriculture.
 The Mughal Empire, even at the zenith of its power, functioned by devolving authority and never had direct control over its rural grandees.
 It was these zemindars who gained most from these rebellions, increasing the land under their control.
 The triumphant even attained the ranks of minor princes, such as the Jat ruler Badan Singh of the princely state of Bharatpur.

 Hindu Jats

+Starting in the 10th century, Jat chiefs established semi-autonomous states in historical Jangladesh, with the most powerful clans being the Poonias, Godaras, Sarans, Asiaghs, Beniwals, and Johiyas, among others.
+In the 15th century, the Rathore Rajputs exploited the rivalry between the clans and conquered the region, establishing the Bikaner State.
+The Jat chiefs were forced to recognize the suzerainty of the Rathores, although some, particularly the Godara Jats who had previously allied with the forces of Rao Bika, were given certain privileges under the Bikaner realm.

+In 1505, the Bamraulia Jats migrated and settled in the trans-Chambal tract, laying the foundations for the Kingdom of Gohad.
+The Jats of Gohad briefly captured and held the Gwalior fort, before losing it to the Marathas.
+In 1805, the last ruler of Gohad, Rana Kirat Singh, as part of an arrangement made with the British East India Company, established the Dholpur State.